SMCallan/WOC/README.md

 Traditional Espionage targets Secrecy to steal information.

 Character Weaponization targets Sovereignty to subvert a nation's ability to act in its own interest.

-🛠️ Technology
-These interactive reports were built using modern web technologies to create a responsive and engaging user experience.

-HTML5

-CSS3 (including Tailwind CSS for rapid styling)

-JavaScript (for interactivity, animations, and data visualization)

 ✍️ Author
 This project was conceived, researched, and developed by Callan.